pierrepeterlongo/back_to_sequences/paper/paper.md

-Finding back the link between a $k$-mer and each original read in which it occurs can be performed by indexing the reads [@marchet2020resource] which hardly scales hundreds of million reads.
+Finding back the link between a $k$-mer and each original read in which it occurs can be performed by indexing the reads [@marchet2020resource] which hardly scales hundreds of millions reads.
 One may also apply *grep-like* evolved pattern matching approaches such as `pt` [@pt].
 However, even if they were highly optimized in recent decades, these approaches cannot efficiently detect thousands of $k$-mers in millions